 Paramedical Esthetician Salary

 A paramedical esthetician may also work under the title of skin care specialist.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage in 2015 for skin care specialists was $30,090.
-Those who worked in the offices of physicians earned a mean salary of $41,180 at that time.
+In May 2018, the BLS reported that skincare specialist in the 90th percentile or higher earned $59,790 or more per year, whereas the bottom 10th percentile earned $19,330 or less per year.
+Those who worked in the offices of physicians earned a mean salary of $36,350 at that time.

 Paramedical Esthetician Duties